Statement of Purpose

 Where to Turn for Assistance

-A faculty member or OAA may always voluntarily approach his or her chair, dean, or the Associate Provost for Faculty and Student Affairs and request assistance.
-Concerned academic colleagues, staff members, or students are also encouraged to contact the chair, dean, or the Associate Provost for Faculty and Student Affairs to share observations, concerns, or questions.
-A chair, dean, or the Associate Provost for Faculty and Student Affairs also may initiate the process.
+A faculty member or OAA may always voluntarily approach his or her chair, dean, or the Office of the Provost and request assistance.
+Concerned academic colleagues, staff members, or students are also encouraged to contact the chair, dean, or the Office of the Provost to share observations, concerns, or questions.
+A chair, dean, or the Office of the Provost also may initiate the process.

 Supportive members of our community sometimes wish to give a faculty member or OAA who may be impaired the benefit of the doubt or may be reluctant to speak up about what is often considered a private matter.
 The University recognizes that addictions, cognitive impairments, and other health issues that adversely affect faculty colleagues, students, staff, or other academic appointees in the workplace are matters that warrant appropriate, respectful, and discreet intervention for the sake of the community as well as for the sake of the impaired person.
-Therefore, anyone who is unsure if a faculty member or OAA’s condition merits intervention is urged to consult with the individual’s chair, dean, or the Associate Provost for Faculty and Student Affairs.
+Therefore, anyone who is unsure if a faculty member or OAA’s condition merits intervention is urged to consult with the individual’s chair, dean, or the Office of the Provost.

 Contacting the Faculty Member